open-telemetry/opentelemetry.io/content/en/blog/2022/new-end-user-resources.md

 ---

 The content of this post has moved to
-[End-user Resources](/community/end-user/), where it will be kept up-to-date as more end-user resources become available.
+[End user Resources](/community/end-user/), where it will be kept up-to-date as more end user resources become available.